nadprime/Smartathon/Readme.md

 </br>

-# Pothole severity classification via computer vision
+# Theme 2- Pothole severity classification via computer vision

 The majority of current pavement condition assessment techniques are labor-intensive and manual.
 Existing techniques for identifying and evaluating potholes rely on 3D surface reconstruction, which is expensive in terms of both hardware and compute, or on acceleration data, which only yields preliminary results.
 We are looking for teams to propose a low-cost method for automatically identifying potholes and judging their severity using vision-based data for both 2D and 3D reconstruction.
 Utilizing the visual and spatial qualities of potholes as well as the measurement parameters (width, quantity, and depth) that are used to estimate pothole severity, we would like tounderstand how both 2D and 3D reconstruction can be combined to improve recognition results.
 While the width and depth of the potholes are determined using 3D reconstruction, the number and location of potholes is determined using 2D recognition.